mizraith/pi-boot-script/README.md

 which emits the integer in hexadecimal notation, like `402e4a57` (example value, for 2017-04-10-raspbian-jessie).

 * append `-02` for the root partition, and put the result in *cmdline.txt* in the form `root=PARTUUID=402e4a57-02`

+## Other basic tips and tricks
+Learned a few things the hard way.
+* Matching UUIDs seems important.
+Or it just wont' boot.
+* Be careful with assigning the logfile (no spaces in that command) and don't forget your semicolons.
+* It helps to SSH into the pi and run the script as sudo -u root /usr/local/bin/one-time-script.sh  This at least gets you feedback into what it is doing.
+* Because it is so busy setting up directories and mount points, getting a log file out of this thing is tricky at best!

 ## References
 I first described this at [StackExchange](https://raspberrypi.stackexchange.com/a/105534/94485) and the [Raspberry Pi Forums](https://www.raspberrypi.org/forums/viewtopic.php?p=1567588#p1567588).
 Some inspiration has come from Raspbian's built-in [partition resizing script](https://github.com/RPi-Distro/raspi-config/blob/master/usr/lib/raspi-config/init_resize.sh), in particular the mounting commands that make the script run.